cconrady/Crypto-Trading-Bot/README.md

 '..\cat\python\lib\sql\postgresql\postgresql.py'
 ```

-*3.* Update the following files with the login details you created in `2.`.

-*4.* Open a new query, and run the `../cat/sql/databse/init.sql`.
-This will set up the necessary relational tables for storing the data for the crypto bot.
+**4.** Open a new query, and run `../cat/sql/databse/init.sql`.
+This will set up the necessary tables for storing the data for the crypto bot.

 # Python - backend